AGiggleSniffer/newcaseaudio/README.md

 ### Dependencies:

-- Tailwind CSS
-    - CSS classes that can be compiled in JS without CSS files.
-    - Helps to not have to inject CSS files with tampermonkey and lets us use CSS easier in JS

 - Vite
     - Compiler that turns project into raw JS.
     - Builds one file to not have to worry about imports within Tampermonkey so we can keep clean code to develop.